teamhackarama/hackarama/README.md

 - AWS Lambda for all hosting and deployment.
 We used Dotnet Core Lambda, Python Lambda, Node.js Lambda.
 - Amazon Dynamo DB for storing the data
 - Microsoft.ML to detect the sentiment of the feedback using Yelp dataset.
-- Angular 6 for the Web Dashboard
+- Angular 6 for the Web Dashboard, with Chart.js and D3 for graphics.
 - Alexa Skills to parse the intents.
 The word slots are extracted from Yelp datasets, to capture the free form feedback.

 Live Working Demo